danielrdowns/website-darkmode/_pages/projects.md

     btn_label: "Learn more"
 ---

-The page is a collections of products and projects I've worked on over the years.
+The page is a collection of products and projects I've worked on.

 {% include feature_row id="feature_row1" type="left" %}